nginxinc/kic-reference-architectures/docs/getting_started.md

 The easiest way to test this is to run the command:
 `kubectl --kubeconfig="yourconfig" --cluster="yourcluster" --context="yourcontext"`

-One you have verified you can connect to the cluster you will need to test to make sure your cluster supports the minimum required capabilities for MARA.
+Once you have verified you can connect to the cluster you will need to test to make sure your cluster supports the minimum required capabilities for MARA.
 You can test this by running the [`./bin/testcap.sh`](../bin/testcap.sh) script.